 Oh, and that number he mentioned?
 The dollar amount that he mentioned it used to cost him to have renderings made and was also what I was making per year with my salary?
 I hadn’t thought about it for a while until I saw the all-project average from this data analysis- forty thousand dollars.

-Founder of Beyondware and Creator of Beyond CAD and Beyond Typicals
+Founder of Beyond CAD Inc and creator of Beyond Typicals